written by Anisa A. Claire

 This is where selling yourself comes in.
 You need to sell people on you, as a person, while you’re selling them on your product, too.
 People want connection and entertainment, not a cold, sterile environment.
 You have to give them something they will remember, so they are more likely to come back, and you definitely want them to come back.

 Be personable.
 Reach out.
 Reply to people who take the time to comment on your posts.
 Show them who you are through sharing things that you find interesting or that matter to you.
 Keep it interesting and get creative on ways to bring those posts, periodically, back to what you’re selling.
-Don’t always include a sales link.
+And what you’re selling, of course, is your writing, but don’t always include a sales link.
 Post things that make people want to know more.
 When they want to know more, they will inquire.
 When they ask, that is a perfect opportunity for you to show or tell them where they can find your books.

 Don’t allow your entire focus to be sell, sell, sell.
 Think ‘connect’ first and ‘sell’ second.
 The more naturally you let things happen, the better the results.
 Always remember that behind the profile pages are real people.
 They don’t want to have things crammed down their throats, and rightfully so.
 They aren’t just a bank account… they are a real person who quite possibly will end up supporting your ventures as a writer or an artist.
 Those potential customers are the backbone to what you’re doing, so treat them accordingly.
 That is a major part of selling yourself, simply showing that you aren’t only interested in their money, but them as a person, too.